ibmz-community-cloud/zAnalytics/README.md

 1. You may view a list of packages that are pre-installed in your instance and available to use in your analytics applications.

    From the dashboard,
-   i.
-Click ‘Which packages can I use with IBM Z Community Cloud?’
+   1. Click ‘Which packages can I use with IBM Z Community Cloud?’

    ![alt text](images/Extras-1.png "Extras 1")

-   ii.
-Click ‘full list’
+   2. Click ‘full list’

    ![alt text](images/Extras-2.png "Extras 2")